PRMTRG/BSI2/README.md

 Can be found within [this](https://github.com/PRMTRG/BSI2/tree/main/scraper_n_socket) directory

 - webscrape.py:
 Searches for "nvidia" 10 related articles within google search and saves found sites to the pdf files.
+To run webscrape properly user needs to install and add to path [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html)
+In some cases powershell Execution Policy shall be changed:
+`Set-ExecutionPolicy -ExecutionPolicy Unrestricted`

 - scraper.py:
 Finds top 10 articles within [this]() website related to "cpus" then prints out all of article titles with links to the article.